CBIC Remote Proctor Testing Policy

 Technical Difficulties

-Candidates have no more than 30 days after the date of their exam to issue challenges to their remotely proctored exam score or experience.
+Candidates have no more than 30 days after the date of their exam to issue any complaints regarding their remotely proctored experience.
 All complaints and challenges must be issued in writing to CBIC staff.
 Challenges or appeals received after 30 days will not be considered.

 Policy Violations